 Lemon Blueberry Bundt Cake – Zitronen Blaubeer Gugelhupf

-Doesn’t SOUND like a German recipe, does it?
-But I found this one years ago cut out from a German Cooking magazine in my Oma’s drawer of recipes.
-Once I got it translated, and substituted yogurt for Quark, this Lemon Blueberry Bundt cake (or Zitronen Blaubeer Gugelhupf) became a huge hit.
-(After trying it, my daughter’s soccer coach insisted that…
+I found this recipe years ago, cut out from a German Cooking magazine in my Oma’s drawer of recipes.
+Once I translated it and substituted yogurt for Quark, this Lemon Blueberry Bundt cake (or Zitronen Blaubeer Gugelhupf) became a huge hit.
+(After trying it, my daughter’s soccer coach insisted I bring it to every team gathering).
+It tastes fresh and…

 German Applesauce Cake Recipe with Streusel